-Sweden held a general election on Sunday, September 14, 2014.
+Sweden, which held a general election on Sunday, September 14, 2014, was going to hold an extraordinary general election in 2015, after Prime Minister Stefan Löfven's minority coalition government lost a parliamentary budget vote last December 3, but the snap vote was cancelled after a last-minute deal with the main opposition parties.
 A review of the proportional representation system used to choose members of the unicameral Swedish legislature - the Riksdag - is presented here.

 National- and constituency-level results are available here (and also in CSV format) for the following Riksdag elections: